Minimax Linear Regulator Problems for Positive Systems: The case of positive unconstrained disturbances

-Assume for the entire section that $H=G^{\top}=0$.
+This section analyzes the explicit solutions of the Isaacs equation for the optimal control problem in the case where the system is affected only by positive, unconstrained disturbances $w$.
+Assume therefore for the entire section that $H=G^{\top}=0$.
 Moreover, within the context of Theorem~\ref{MainThm_minimax_cont_inf} assume also condition~\eqref{gamma_ass_inf}.
-Then, it follows that the solution $p$ of the minimization problem ~\eqref{min_finite_cont} coincides with the solution to minimax problem~\eqref{minimax_prob_setup_cont_inf}.
+Then, it follows that the solution $p$ of the minimization problem